zeid-hub/python-p4-v2-flask-sqlalchemy-crud-shell/README.md

 transaction ensures all statements were executed in sequence and to completion.

-Flask-SQLAlchemy provides the `db.session` object through which we can manage database changes.
+Flask-SQLAlchemy provides the `db.session` object through which we can manage changes to the database such as table row insertions, updates, and deletions.

-Let's add the pet object to the database session using the `db.session.add()`
+Let's add the pet object to the database session using the `db.session.add()` method.
+Type the following in the Flask shell:
-method:

 ```console
 >>> db.session.add(pet1)
 ```

-This method call will issue an SQL INSERT statement, but the pet's `id` attribute is still undefined because we have not yet committed the current transaction.
-Use the `db.session.commit()` method to commit the transaction and insert the new row in the database table.
+This method call will issue an SQL INSERT statement, but the `id` attribute of the `Pet` instance in the Python application is still undefined because we have not yet committed the current transaction.
+We need to call the `db.session.commit()` method to commit the transaction and ensure the new row was inserted in the database table.

 ```console
 >>> db.session.commit()